 - collect evidence to assess whether intervention warrants rigorous evaluation

-The intervention will be developed for use with parents/caregivers with children aged 0-17 years.
-This team is receiving technical advice and support from Professors Peter Cooper and Lynne Murray.
+The intervention was developed for use with parents/caregivers with children aged 0-17 years.
+This team is received technical advice and support from Professors Peter Cooper and Lynne Murray.

 The design and formative evaluation of a parenting programme in Uganda for early prevention of gender based violence.
 Wight D, Siu G, Zalwango F, Kasule S, Seeley J. SVRI, 2015

-This team is led by Professor Sylvia Kaaya, and is a partnership between Muhimbili University of Health and Allied Science and Women in Law and Development in Africa.
-The title of this research is “Formative assessment on primary prevention of school based gender based violence and parenting intervention in Tanzania”.
-The aim of this study is to conduct formative research on GBV in schools and current parenting practices in Tanzania to inform the development of an intervention for use in schools.
-The proposed intervention will have two core components:
+This team was led by Professor Sylvia Kaaya, and is a partnership between Muhimbili University of Health and Allied Science and Women in Law and Development in Africa.
+The title of this research: “Formative assessment on primary prevention of school based gender based violence and parenting intervention in Tanzania”.
+The aim of this study was to conduct formative research on GBV in schools and current parenting practices in Tanzania to inform the development of an intervention for use in schools.
+The proposed intervention will had two core components:

-- Social Structural intervention: which will focus on sensitization of parents on positive parenting including improved communication skills; encourage less punitive discipline methods the current school policies and to make violence free schools.
+- Social Structural intervention: which focused on sensitization of parents on positive parenting including improved communication skills; encourage less punitive discipline methods the current school policies and to make violence free schools.

-- Behavioural intervention: which will include training of teachers and parents on positive disciplining strategies and GBV prevention; sensitizations/training of learners aged 11-14 years in standard five (victims and perpetrators) on GBV prevention.
+- Behavioural intervention: which included training of teachers and parents on positive disciplining strategies and GBV prevention; sensitizations/training of learners aged 11-14 years in standard five (victims and perpetrators) on GBV prevention.

-The study population for the formative research phase is learners aged 11-14 from selected schools in Kinondoni Municipality in Dar es Salaam, their parents and teachers.
-Technical support and advice is being received by SVRI as requested.
+The study population for the formative research phase were learners aged 11-14 from selected schools in Kinondoni Municipality in Dar es Salaam, their parents and teachers.
+Technical support and advice were received by SVRI as requested.